timvisee/ffsend/README.md

 This application is not affiliated with [Mozilla][mozilla], [Firefox][firefox] or [Firefox Send][send] in any way.

-_Note: this tool is currently in alpha_
+_Note: this tool is currently in beta, as some extra desired features are yet to be implemented_

 ## Features
 - Fully featured and friendly command line tool
-- Upload and download files and directories securely
-- Always encrypted on the client
+- Upload and download files and directories securely, always encrypted on the client
 - Additional password protection, generation and configurable download limits
 - File and directory archiving and extraction
 - Built-in share URL shortener and QR code generator
-- Supports old and new Firefox Send server versions
+- Supports Firefox Send v3 (current) and v2
 - History tracking your files for easy management
-- Ability to use custom Send hosts
+- Ability to use your own Send hosts
 - Inspect or delete shared files
 - Accurate error reporting
 - Streaming encryption and uploading/downloading, very low memory footprint
 - Intended for use in [scripts](#scriptability) without interaction
-- Upcoming: Firefox Account integration (higher download counts, longer expiry times)

 For a list of upcoming features and ideas, take a look at the current [open issues](https://gitlab.com/timvisee/ffsend/issues) over on GitLab.